09 Jul Health and wellness for bodybuilders

 If there is one group of people who really understand the link between what you put into your body and how it looks on the outside, it is bodybuilders, whether it’s those who just enjoy some weightlifting after work like me, through to serious competition-level bodybuilders.
 Whichever level you are at, that there is always a temptation to speed up results by using special diets, nutritional supplements and vitamins, or even drugs to help boost performance.

-However, it’s an area which needs treating with extreme caution.
-Unfortunately, there are many products which are sold to bodybuilders which could have a detrimental effect on how your body both looks and works if they are not used properly.
+However, it’s an area that needs treating with extreme caution.
+Unfortunately, there are many products that are sold to bodybuilders which could have a detrimental effect on how your body both looks and works if they are not used properly.

 A particularly worrying trend is how many younger people, in particular, take multiple supplements or other substances at once in a quest to get faster results, without considering their long-term health.
 Products such as anabolic steroids, ‘fat-burning’ thermogenics, pro-hormones and dietary supplements are all marketed as aids to improving the effectiveness of your regular work-out, but if abused, could result in serious health problems or even addiction.